jsalinasf/html5_specialist/README.md

 <h1>FrameworkTV HTML5 Specialist</h1>

-Class Exercises (folloiwing the instructor) and Labs for learning HTML
+Class Exercises (following the instructor) and Labs for learning HTML

 <p>For more awesome projects like this please visit: <a href="http://frameworktv.com" target="_blank">FrameworkTv.com</a></p>